Cletous/diagnomind-ai-server/README.md

 ### 1. Download or Clone the Project

-Extract or clone the project folder:
+Extract or clone the project folders into a file structure as follows:

 ```